connervieira/Predator/CONFIGURATION.md

 Configuration values in this section are settings specific to real-time mode.

-- `delay_on_alert`
-    - This setting is a decimal number that defines how many seconds Predator will delay after a heightened alert is displayed.
-    - This delay is in addition to the normal delay between rounds.
-- `realtime_alpr_disabled_delay`
-    - This setting is used to add an artificial delay when Predator's real-time license plate recogition is disabled.
-    - Typically, the license plate recognition process will take at least a second or two, allowing the user to read any on-screen messages before the processing cycle continues.
-This setting allows the user to specify in time, in seconds, that Predator will wait when `realtime_alpr_enabled` is set to `false`.
-- `output_level`
+- `interface` contains settings related to the command line interface.
+    - `display` contains settings related to what information is displayed.
+        - `show_invalid_plates` is a boolean that determines whether or not Predator will print every guess it makes as to the contents of a license plates, even if those guesses are invalidated by the license plate format sample.
-    - This setting determines how much information Predator prints to the console while operating in real-time mode.
+        - `detected_plate_count` is a boolean that determines whether or not Predator will show how many plates were detected each frame while operating in real-time mode.
+        - `shape_alerts` is a boolean that determines whether or not large ASCII shapes will be printed to the console to indicate certain important events at a glance.
+        - `output_level` is an integer that determines how verbose Predator's console output will be.
-    - This setting has 3 different options.
+            - This setting only has 3 different options.
                 - Level "1": Only alerts are displayed.
                 - Level "2": Only detections and other important events are displayed.
                 - Level "3": All messages are displayed.
+        - `speed_display` contains settings related to displaying the current GPS speed.
+These settings are only applicable when the `realtime>gps>enabled` setting is set to `true`.
+            - `enabled` is a boolean value that determines whether Predator will display the current speed at the beginning of each processing round.
+            - `unit` determines the unit of measurement that Predator will display the current speed in.
+This can only be set to one of the following values:
+                - `"mph"` for miles-per-hour
+                - `"kph"` for kilometers-per-hour
+                - `"mps"` for meters-per-second
+                - `"fps"` for feet-per-second
-- `clear_between_rounds`
+                - `"knot"` for knots
+    - `behavior` contains settings related to how information is displayed.
+        - `delays` contains values related to delays between processing rounds.
+            - `alert` is a decimal number that determines how long Predator will delay before starting the next round when there is an active alert.
+            - `normal` is a decimal number that determines how long Predator will delay before starting the next round under normal circumstances.
-    - This setting determines whether or not Predator will clear the output screen between analysis rounds during real-time mode.
+        - `clearing` is a boolean that determines whether or not Predator will clear the output screen between analysis rounds during real-time mode.
-- `delay_between_rounds`
-    - This setting changes how long Predator will wait in between analysis rounds.
-    - This should usually be set to something very short, in order to allow Predator to process as much data as possible.
-However, there might be some cases in which it makes sense to slow down the process to allow the user to see what's happening.
-- `print_invalid_plates`
-    - This setting is a boolean that determines whether or not Predator will print every guess it makes as to the contents of a license plates, even if those guesses are invalidated by the license plate format sample.
+        - `manual_trigger` is a boolean that determines if Predator will only capture images when the user manually triggers it by pressing enter.
-    - This setting is usually set to `false`, but there may be some situations in which it would make sense to turn it on for sake of troubleshooting.
-        - In the event that you consistently get Predator to identify a plate, but it can't find a valid guess as to what its contents are, turning this on can help you figure out what Predator thinks its seeing.
-- `print_detected_plate_count`
+- `gps` contains settings related to GPS-based features.
-    - This setting is a boolean that determines whether or not Predator will show how many plates are detected in each frame while operating in real-time mode.
+    - `enabled` is a boolean determines whether GPS features are enabled or disabled.
-- `manual_trigger`
-    - This setting determines whether or not Predator will wait to be manually triggered before taking a picture for license plate analysis.
-    - When this setting is set to `true`, Predator will only take pictures when the enter key is pressed.
-    - When this setting is set to `false`, Predator will take pictures as fast as the processing allows.
-    - It can be useful to enable this setting when you want to improve Predator's efficiency by only triggering it when a car passes.
-- `alpr_location_tagging`
-    - This setting determines whether or not the current GPS location will be saved to the log file when each plate is detected.
+    - `alpr_location_tagging` is a boolean that determines whether or not the current GPS location will be saved to the log file each time a plate is logged.
-    - For this setting to do anything, both the "save license plates" preference, and `gps_enabled` configuration value need to be turned on.
 - `image` contains settings related to image handling.
     - `camera` contains settings related to image capture.
         - `resoultion` determines the maximum resolution that images will be captured with, and is a string that takes the format of `[width]x[height]`.